origo-map/origo/README.md

 ### Notes
 Guidelines for developing in Origo are available in the [`DEVELOPING.md`](https://github.com/origo-map/origo/blob/master/DEVELOPING.md) file.

+## Plugins
+More information about Origo plugins can be found in the [PLUGINS.md](https://github.com/origo-map/origo/blob/master/PLUGINS.md) file.

 ## Copyright
 The project is licensed under the BSD 2-clause license.
 It is specified in the [license file](LICENSE.txt).